At Least 13 Dead, 16 Missing As Typhoon Lekima Slams East China - UrduPoint

 At Least 13 Dead, 16 Missing As Typhoon Lekima Slams East China

-At least 13 people were killed and 16 others missing in a landslide after Typhoon Lekima lashed eastern China, national television reported Saturday
+At least 13 people were killed and 16 others missing as Typhoon Lekima lashed eastern China Saturday, downing thousands of trees and forcing more than a million people from their homes

-Shanghai, (UrduPoint / Pakistan Point News - APP - 10th Aug, 2019 ) :At least 13 people were killed and 16 others missing in a landslide after Typhoon Lekima lashed eastern China, national television reported Saturday.
+Shanghai, (UrduPoint / Pakistan Point News - APP - 10th Aug, 2019 ) :At least 13 people were killed and 16 others missing as Typhoon Lekima lashed eastern China Saturday, downing thousands of trees and forcing more than a million people from their homes.

+Waves several metres high hit the coastline as the storm made landfall in Zhejiang province, south of Shanghai.

+Thirteen people were killed and 16 missing in a landslide triggered by torrential rains brought by the storm, national television reported.

-The tragedy occurred in the municipality of Wenzhou, which was in the path of the storm as it made landfall overnight, CCTV said.
+The tragedy occurred in the municipality of Wenzhou, around 400 kilometres (250 miles) south of Shanghai, CCTV said.

 "Torrential rains caused a landslide on a mountain that blocked a river below," it said.